navidrome/navidrome/API_COMPATIBILITY.md

 ###  Supported Subsonic API endpoints

-CloudSonic is currently compatible (to some extent) with [Subsonic API](subsonic.org/pages/api.jsp) v1.8.0, with some exceptions.
+CloudSonic is currently compatible with [Subsonic API](subsonic.org/pages/api.jsp) v1.8.0, with some exceptions.

 This is an (almost) up to date list of all Subsonic API endpoints implemented by CloudSonic.
 Check the "Notes" column for limitations/missing behaviour.
 Also keep in mind these differences between